-Intake and Processing of the Complaint: Upon receiving notification of a harassment or discrimination complaint, the CHRO shall:
+Intake and Processing of the Complaint: Upon receiving notification of a harassment or discrimination complaint, the CHRO or their designee shall:

 - Offer options to informally resolve the charges, including but not limited to mediation, rearrangement of work or academic schedules, obtaining apologies, providing informal counseling, training, etc.

 - Advise all parties that /they need not participate in an informal resolution of the complaint, as described above, and they have the right to end the informal resolution process at any time.

 - Advise student Complainants that they may file a complaint with the Office for Civil Rights of the U.S. Department of Education and employee Complainants may file a complaint with the Oregon Bureau of Labor and Industries (BOLI) or the Equal Employment Opportunity Commission (EEOC).
 All Complainants should be advised that they have a right to file a complaint with local law enforcement, if the act complained of is also a criminal act.
 RCC must investigate even if the complainant files a complaint with local law enforcement.
 In addition, RCC should ensure that Complainants are aware of any available resources, such as health and mental health services.